wofsauge/IsaacDocs/beta/docs/EntityProjectile.md

 ### Height {: aria-label='Variables' }
 #### float Height  {: .copyable aria-label='Variables' }

 Defines the height of a projectile.
 Height should be a negative value.
-Default is `:::cpp -23`.
+Default is `:::lua -23`.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### HomingStrength {: aria-label='Variables' }